-Sending your resume in the wrong format – If a Job Application specifies the format your resume should be in, please use that format.
-Personally, I prefer candidates send me their resume in PDF when I am screening manually.
-This is because of the e-mail reader I use.
-I don’t need to download the resume.
-I can just open, read it in the browser and make a decision.
+Sending your resume in the wrong format – If a job application specifies the format your resume should be in, please use that format.
+As a human resources recruiter, I prefer candidates send me their resume in PDF when I am screening manually.
+This is because of the e-mail reader I use; I don’t need to download the resume.
+I can just open, read it in the browser, and make a decision.
 However, for a resume in Word format, I would have to download the resume.
-Imagine downloading tons and tons of Resumes.
+Imagine downloading tons and tons of resumes.

-Also, some Application Processes use an Automated Systems of scanning resumes.
+Also, some Application Processes use Automated Systems for scanning resumes.
 If the candidate does not send the resume in the required format, the system won’t pick it.
 Whose loss?

 Saving your resume not using your name – Please do not save and send your resume as “New CV” or “Latest CV”.
 Save it bearing your name; “Enoch Olisa’s Resume”, “CV for Enoch Olisa”.
 Nothing is as annoying as downloading tons of resumes, and not know which is for who, without having to open it.
-Even more annoying when the Recruitment Manager has to help a Candidate re-save the resume using the Candidate’s name.
+Even more annoying when the recruitment manager or hr recruiter has to help a candidate re-save the resume using the candidate’s name.

 After opening your resume

-Not demonstrating you are a good fit for the job you applied for – In your Experience, state your job duties.
+Not demonstrating you are a good fit for the job you applied for – In your experience, state your job duties.
 Use technical words in your field.
-If you have Achievements, state them.
-If it is a Portfolio-based job like Architecture, Graphic Design and so on, please attach your Portfolio.
+If you have job achievements, state them.
+If it is a portfolio-based job like Architecture, Graphic Design, and so on, please attach your portfolio.